Sign in →

 Testing Algorithm

-For skin biopsy or cultured fibroblast specimens, fibroblast culture testing will be performed at an additional charge.
+For skin biopsy or cultured fibroblast specimens, a fibroblast culture will be performed at an additional charge.
 If viable cells are not obtained, the client will be notified.